Rythemy/Loto7/README.md

 4th prize: match 4/7 numbers - $91
 5th prize: match 3/7 numbers - $14
 6th prize: match 2/7 numbers - $3
+- Version 1.4:
+Added the function to let the user play as many times as they like, based on the amount of money they put in.
+(A ticket will cost $3)